Iran–Iraq War: Peace talks and postwar situation

-Shortly after his invasion of Kuwait, Saddam wrote a letter to Rafsanjani stating that Iraq recognised Iranian rights over the eastern half of the Shatt al-Arab, a reversion to status quo ante bellum that he had repudiated a decade earlier, and that he would accept Iran's demands and withdraw Iraq's military from the disputed territories.
-A peace agreement was signed finalising the terms of the UN resolution, diplomatic relations were restored, and by late 1990-early 1991, the Iraqi military withdrew.
-The UN peacekeepers withdrew from the border shortly afterward.
+Shortly after his invasion of Kuwait, Saddam recognised Iranian rights over the eastern half of the Shatt al-Arab, and stated that he would accept Iran's demands and withdraw Iraq's military from the disputed territories.
+A peace agreement was signed finalising the terms of the UN resolution, diplomatic relations were restored, and the Iraqi military withdrew.
+The UN peacekeepers withdrew from the border afterwards.
 Most of the prisoners of war were released in 1990, although some remained as late as 2003.
-Iranian politicians declared it to be the "greatest victory in the history of the Islamic Republic of Iran".

-Most historians and analysts consider the war to be a stalemate.
+Most analysts consider the war to be a stalemate.
 Certain analysts believe that Iraq won, on the basis of the successes of their 1988 offensives which thwarted Iran's major territorial ambitions in Iraq and persuaded Iran to accept the ceasefire.
 Iranian analysts believe that they won the war because although they did not succeed in overthrowing the Iraqi government, they thwarted Iraq's major territorial ambitions in Iran, and that, two years after the war had ended, Iraq permanently gave up its claim of ownership over the entire Shatt al-Arab as well.

-On 9 December 1991, then-UN Secretary General Javier Pérez de Cuéllar, reported that Iraq's initiation of the war was unjustified, as was its occupation of Iranian territory and use of chemical weapons against civilians:
+In 1991, then-UN Secretary General Javier Pérez de Cuéllar, reported that Iraq's initiation of the war was unjustified, as was its occupation of Iranian territory and use of chemical weapons against civilians.
+He stated that had the UN accepted this earlier, the war would have almost certainly not lasted as long as it did.

-That [Iraq's] explanations do not appear sufficient or acceptable to the international community is a fact...[the attack] cannot be justified under the charter of the United Nations, any recognized rules and principles of international law, or any principles of international morality, and entails the responsibility for conflict.
-Even if before the outbreak of the conflict there had been some encroachment by Iran on Iraqi territory, such encroachment did not justify Iraq's aggression against Iran—which was followed by Iraq's continuous occupation of Iranian territory during the conflict—in violation of the prohibition of the use of force, which is regarded as one of the rules of jus cogens...On one occasion I had to note with deep regret the experts' conclusion that "chemical weapons ha[d] been used against Iranian civilians in an area adjacent to an urban center lacking any protection against that kind of attack."

-He also stated that had the UN accepted this fact earlier, the war would have almost certainly not lasted as long as it did.
 Iran, encouraged by the announcement, sought reparations from Iraq, but never received any.